-Note that when you open a workspace produced prior to SEAMCAT version 5.0.0, it is migrated to the newest SEAMCAT version you will have installed on your machine.
-In the case of the local environment, you may have the following warning that “local environments are skipped for multiple interefering links”.
-This means that SEAMCAT was not able to automatically set the paramters of the local environment (most likely due to multiple interferers scenario).
-You will have to edit the local environment manually.
+Note that when opening a workspace created prior to SEAMCAT version 5, all settings are mapped to the current SEAMCAT version running on your machine.
+As the parameter local environment didn’t exist before version 5, a warning may appear indicating that “local environments are skipped for multiple interefering links”.
+This means that SEAMCAT was not able to automatically set the paramters of the local environments (most likely due to a scenario with multiple interferers).
+Therefore, there is a need to edit the local environment manually.